Jira Forge Walkthrough

 - Click the "Impact Analysis" button located at the bottom left section of the form.

-2. A modal will appear to start the risk assessment process.
+2. A modal appears to start the risk assessment process.

 - The modal populates with objects that are impacted.
-They are categorized as Can Be Safely Deleted or Modified, Cannot Be Safely Deleted or Modified and Inactive Customizations (Already Deleted).
-Objects under the Cannot Be Safely Deleted or Modified will also show the Impacted Customizations.
+They are categorized as Can Be Safely Deleted or Modified, Can't Be Safely Deleted or Modified and Inactive Customizations (Already Deleted).
+Objects under the Can't Be Safely Deleted or Modified will also show the Impacted Customizations.

-- Perform an impact analysis on the customization that are add/attached to the Jira ticket change request.
+- Perform an impact analysis on the customizations attached to the Jira ticket change request.

 View Entity Relation Diagram